ilovepku/sean-lee-portfolio/src/pages/projects/eloqua.md

 ## Introduction

-The Eloqua app offers, in both audio and text, greatest speeches in history from 30+ public figures, including politicians, entrepreneurs, authors, celebrities, etc., covering a wide range of themes.
+The Eloqua app offers, in both audio and text, great speeches in history from 30+ public figures, including politicians, entrepreneurs, authors, celebrities, etc., covering a wide range of themes.

 ## Speeches View